 - For handlebar diameter: 22.2 or 31.8 mm

-My list of bells could not be complete without an iconic Timber mountain bike trail bell.
+My list of bells would not be complete without an iconic Timber mountain bike trail bell.
+It has two modes: ring mode and stealth mode.
+When in stealth mode, it makes no noise.

 Honorable Mentions